UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Release Notes

+- 0.0.3 10/11/2019
+  - Lots of code and documentation cleanup, prep for release.
 - 0.0.1 02/17/2019
-  - Initial release for review
+  - Initial release for review.